DutchCryptoDad/FreqtradeInstallAndConfig/README.md

-# FreqtradeInstallAndConfig
+# Freqtrade Installation and configuration
-Installation and configuration of a Freqtrade trading bot on Linux Mint
+Installation and configuration of a Freqtrade trading bot on Linux Mint.

+1. Freqtrade installation Linux
+2. Freqtrade as a Linux service